C. K. Menon: Philanthropy

 Krishna Menon is reported to have built and donated over 100 houses for the slum dwellers in Thrissur.
 He was involved with the Laksham Veedu Project and M. N. Laksham Veedu Restoration Project of the Government of Kerala.
 He was a patron and a major supporter of Adarsh Charitable Trust, a non governmental organization based in Tripunithura in Kochi, which runs various programs including a school for the mentally challenged children.
 He was also associated with the activities of the School of Bhagavat Gita, Thiruvananthapuram and is known to have donated a mosque to the Muslim community.

 Awards and recognitions

 Krishna Menon received the Pravasi Bharatiya Samman from the Government of India in 2006.
 Three years later, the government honoured him again with the civilian award of Padma Shri in 2009.
 He received the Federal Bank Kerala Business Award from the World Malayali Council in 2011.
 He was also a recipient of the 2012 Qatar National Award from the Doha International Center for Interfaith Dialogue (DICID).

 Personal life

 Menon was married to Jayasree K. Menon, with whom he had three children.

-He was a regular sponsor of Pulikkali in his hometown.
+He was a regular sponsor of Puli kali in his hometown.
 He also sponsored the Maha Shivaratri celebrations at Vadakkumnathan Temple in Thrissur.